YunoHost/SSOwat/README.md

 ## Available parameters

-These are the SSOwat's available parameters.
+These are the SSOwat's configuration parameters.
 Only the first one is required, but it is recommended to know the others to fully understand what you can do with SSOwat.

 #### portal_domain